compsocialscience/summer-institute/2019/partner.md

 ### Sponsoring a partner location

-If you would like to provide a grant to sponsor a partner location, please contact us at sfcompsocsci[at]gmail[dot]com.
+If you would like to sponsor a partner location, please contact us at sfcompsocsci[at]gmail[dot]com.

 ### Acknowledgments